Reprinted from Chris Mittelstaedt’s column Eureka on Inc.com

-"Traffic was bad," he said, "and I was running 15 minutes behind.
-On top of that when I got to the office my normal contact wasn't there.
+“Traffic was bad,” he said, “and I was running 15 minutes behind.
+On top of that, when I got to the office, my regular contact wasn’t there.
 This woman came out of nowhere and started yelling at me that I was late and to put the fruit in her conference room and not in the kitchen where I normally do.
-So I put the fruit on the table like I do every week and threw up my hands and left."
+So I put the fruit on the table like I do every week and threw up my hands and left.”

 “That woman,” I said, “was your normal contact’s boss.”
 I paused.
 “Why would you do something like that and not try to figure out how you could make the situation better and help her?”

 The driver looked at me skeptically and said: “My dad taught me a long time ago that if someone disrespects you, then you have to disrespect them right back.”